symfony/symfony-docs/introduction/http_fundamentals.rst

 --------------------------------------------

-Like HTTP itself, using the ``Request`` and ``Response`` objects is pretty simple.
+Like HTTP itself, using the ``Request`` and ``Response`` objects is pretty straightforward.
 The hard part of building an application is writing what comes in between.
 In other words, the real work comes in writing the code that interprets the request information and creates the response.